-- 2.1.
-Removable Spillway Weir Operation.
-The Removable Spillway Weir (RSW) was installed in the summer of 2001.
-It underwent extensive biological testing in spring 2002 and 2003.
-During February and March 2004, the Behavioral Guidance Structure was moved to the north two units and the depth decreased along part of its length.
-The 2006 biological test was designed to test the effectiveness of the BGS in influencing fish distribution in the forebay and subsequent passage and survival.
-A summer test of the RSW is scheduled to take place in 2007.
-This would occur sometime between mid-June and late July and would most likely run for 3 or 4 weeks.
-Radio-telemetry would again be used to assess RSW performance.
-Project operations would most likely include the RSW (between 6,000 and 7,700 cfs) and some level of training spill, 24 hours per day.
-No spring evaluation is currently planned (November 2006), but if operations are substantially different than what has been done in the past, biological monitoring may take place, most likely radio-telemetry. - 2.2.
+2.1.
 Alternate Barge Release Strategies.
-In 2007, NOAA Fisheries will PIT tag yearling Chinook salmon and steelhead to evaluate if an alternate release site for barged fish improves survival.
-In addition, Battelle will acoustically tag 2,000 fish.
+In 2008, NOAA Fisheries will PIT tag yearling Chinook salmon and steelhead to evaluate if an alternate release site for barged fish improves survival.
 The study will require one 2000 series barge for transporting the smolts downriver to near Astoria Bridge for release, and a separate towboat will be contracted to move this barge downriver for the release.
 Six separate alternate site releases on an ebb tide are planned and tagging will occur five days prior to each release.
 The control group will be transported in a normal barge trip with all other collected fish for release at Skamania.
 Arrangements have been made to use the NOAA PIT tagging buildings and personnel for the PIT marking.
 Acoustic marking and BKD sampling will need to take place either in the wet lab or the shed used for gas bubble monitoring.
 This study may require an increase in the normal facility sampling rate in order to get the required number of fish on marking days.
 The study will require coordination with other onsite researchers and the project biological staff and this effort has already been initiated.
+Alternate release site barges are to depart Lower Granite Dam on April 21, April 28, May 5, May 12, May 19, and May 26.